 P11D - Return of Expenses

-A declaration of expenses and benefits for anyone who has been provided with a benefit, such as a car or medical insurance, or paid expenses, such as travel and subsistence, by their limited company.
+A declaration of expenses and benefits for anyone who has been provided with a benefit from their company, such as a car or the company has paid expenses on which the employee receives personal enjoyment- such as gym membership, for example.

 P11D(b) - Return of Class 1A National Insurance Contributions Due